Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 1. Break the mushroom into 1” cubes and steam them until they are soft and hot throughout.

-2. Meanwhile, place garlic, mayo, bread crumbs, onion, lightly whisked egg, Old Bay, and aminos in to a large bowl.
+2. Meanwhile, place garlic, mayo, bread crumbs, onion, lightly whisked egg, Old Bay, and aminos into a large bowl.
 Set aside as you prepare the remoulade.

 For the Greek Yogurt Remoulade:

 Combine all ingredients in a small bowl, whisking thoroughly to combine.
-Taste to the sauce, and adjust to your liking!
+Taste to the sauce, and adjust it to your liking!
 Add more smoked paprika, salt, or perhaps even some mayo or a splash of lemon juice.

 For the “Crab” Cakes: